Gradades 3, 4, and 5

-Curator Club is a program that provides science education
+Curator Club is a program that provides science enrichment

 on a variety of topics in a fun learning environment.